rgregg/LiveConnectAPI-docs/README.md

 LiveConnectAPI-docs
 ===================

-Documentation for the Live Connect API
+Sample documentation for the Live Connect API using Apiary's API Blueprint format.
+For experimentation only.